Joseph Urban: Legacy

 Urban was one of the originators of the American Art Deco style.
-Most of his architectural work in the United States has been demolished.
-Extant buildings include the Mar-a-Lago, The Bath and Tennis Club and The Paramount Theater all in Palm Beach, Florida; The New School building in New York City; and the base of the Hearst Tower in New York City.
+Extant buildings include the Mar-a-Lago, The Bath and Tennis Club, and The Paramount Theater all in Palm Beach, Florida; The New School building in New York City; and the base of the Hearst Tower in New York City.
 The stage lighting gel Roscolux Urban Blue #81, still used today, is named for him.

 Work

 Architecture and interior design

 This partial list omits unrealized projects.